jumanzoru/Weather-Predictor/README.md

 ---

-There are 4 columns that we are using are:
+There are 4 columns that we are using:
 * Daily average dry bulb temperature (°F) (column 12)
 * Daily average relative humidity (%) (column 13)
 * Daily Precipitation (inch) (column 25)